KyraJonesTechnicalWriter/Portfolio/README.md

 08/2017 to 05/2022 | Salt Lake Community College | Associate's Degree (completed)

 ## Skills
-* Detail-oriented
-* Exemplary verbal and written communication skills
+*8+ years of experience with Microsoft products (Word, Excel, PowerPoint, etc.).
+*Accurate and precise writing style and always editing to improve clarity.
+*Constantly striving to enhance outdated methods and documentation.
+*Thinks outside the box.
+*Fast typer: 80 WPM.
+*Efficient and dedicated.
+*Excellent teamwork and collaboration skills.
-* Personable and willing to assist anyone in need.
+*Personable and willing to assist anyone in need.
-* Thinks outside the box
-* Efficient and dedicated
-* Excellent teamwork and collaboration skills.
+*Exemplary verbal and written communication skills.
-* Constantly improving outdated methods and documentation.
+*Excellent ability to adapt to any situation.
+*Self-motivated and self-disciplined.
+*Able to manage many projects at once.
+*Well-organized and familiar with version control.
+*Career-focused.
+*Detail-oriented.

 ## Known Software/Systems
 * Microsoft Office Products (Word, Excel, PowerPoint)